songweizhi/BioSAK/README.md

       # for later updating
       pip3 install --upgrade BioSAK

-      # to leave Python's virtual environment
+      # to leave Python virtual environment
       deactivate

       ################################ run BioSAK ################################

-      # If you want to run BioSAK later, just run the following commands to activate the virtual environment.
+      # If you want to run BioSAK later, just run the following commands
+      # to activate the virtual environment and BioSAK is ready for running
       module load python/3.7.3
       source ~/mypython3env/bin/activate
       BioSAK -h